iamsouviki/souvikportfolio/README.md

-# 🚀 Modern Portfolio Template
+# 🚀 Modern Portfolio Template by Souvik

 A stunning, fully responsive portfolio website built with **React.js**, **Tailwind CSS**, and **Framer Motion**.
 Create your own professional portfolio in minutes by simply updating the configuration file!